Xunnamius/black-flag/README.md

 touch test.js
 ```

-Since we set our root program to non-strict mode, let's test that it doesn't
+Since we set our root command to non-strict mode, let's test that it doesn't
 throw in the presence of unknown arguments.
 Let's also test that it exits with
 the exit code we expect and sends an expected response to stdout.